• Skip to primary navigation

 What are the guitar string names by number?

-Here’s a quick overview of all the guitar string names with their number names too:
+Here's a quick image all the guitar string names with their numbers:

 String Name